vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/Reference Types.md

-## Null Reference Exception: Reference types
+## NullReferenceException: Reference types
-Now we understand [stack traces](Stack%20Trace.md), we know what line is throwing the Null Reference Exception.
+Now we understand [stack traces](Stack%20Trace.md), we know what line is throwing the NullReferenceException.

 On this line, only **reference types** can be `null`:
 :::note